cogilv25/GroupProject/Documentation/Usability Testing.md

 - Were there any confusing aspects about the process?
 - Any other comments?

-# Add 5 Rooms and 5 Tasks
-## Process
-- Think about your own home and attempt to add 5 rooms to the application.
-- Thinking about these rooms attempt to add some cleaning tasks that would be performed in some or all of these rooms.
-You do not need 1 task per room for example one task could be applicable to multiple rooms or a room may not have any applicable tasks but the tasks must all apply to at least 1 room.
-- Now attempt to link the tasks to all the rooms that require that task top be performed.

-## Evaluation
-- Did you have any difficulties with the process?
-- Were there any confusing aspects about the process?
-- Any other comments?

 # Allowing Other Users to Join your Household
 ## Process
 - Find the invite link and send it to the testing co-ordinator through e-mail, social media or any other method.